Student Loan Forgiveness Through Total Permanent Disability

 Living with a chronic illness or serious injury is hard enough without having to worry about making payments on your student loans.
-Luckily, the federal government provides the option of canceling a student loan borrower’s federal student loan debt if the borrower is unable to work due to a disability.
+Thankfully, the federal government provides the option of canceling a student loan borrower’s federal student loan debt if the borrower is unable to work due to a disability.

 You are a disabled veteran who was discharged with a service-related disability.

-Your doctor certifies that you cannot work.
+Your doctor certifies that you can’t work.

 U.S. Department of Education – TPD Servicing

 Lincoln, NE 68501-7130

 If you choose to fax your application, send it to: (303) 696-5250.

 If you choose to email your application, send it to: firstname.lastname@example.org.